 With a background in telecommunications, cognitive science and the arts, I am interested in investigating how people use and experience the Internet.
-I currently mainly work in the area of usable security, but I am also into anything to do with human-computer interaction, usability and user experience in general.
-My current main research interests include elements of human trust translated to online environments and how people can manage their privacy and security, designing secure user interfaces and enhancing and enabling secure user experience and behaviour.
-I also teach usable security at Aalto School of Science.
+In the recent yearsI've been mainly working in the area of usable security, but I am also into anything to do with human-computer interaction, usability and user experience in general.

 - Future Networks, Society and Modeling (FuNeSoMo) 01/2011- (coordinator, researcher)

-I am a Human-Computer Interaction professional who's focused on usable security for quite some years now.
-I have a doctorate in Computer Science, but my background is in Cognitive Science, from the Faculty of Behavioural Sciences, University of Helsinki.
+I am a Human-Computer Interaction professional with a doctorate in Computer Science, and master's in Cognitive Science from the Faculty of Behavioural Sciences, University of Helsinki.
 Due to having way too many interests, I am also an art historian from the Faculty of Arts, University of Helsinki.
-Besides research, I have previously worked in the industry as usability engineer, consultant and specialist in Nokia Networks, Tieto and Wapit.
-Long time ago I worked in the arts world in Kiasma, Didrichsen, Hvitträsk, and Design museum, and as lecturer in the Art History department of University of Helsinki and at University of Art and Design Helsinki.
-At HIIT, I was leading my research group USec working on Usable security, privacy and trust in 2009-2012.
-Currently I am researcher and coordinator on the FuNeSoMo project and managing the Future Internet research programme.
+Besides research, I have previously worked in the industry as usability engineer, consultant and specialist in Nokia Networks, Tieto and the infamous Wapit.

 Publications (on a separate page)